IdeaBridge/AapliDocumentation/pages/mydoc/url.md

 The URL component is used to collect and validate website addresses or links.
 Users can enter a web URL, such as "https://example.com", and the component ensures that it is in the correct format.
 It is commonly used when you need users to provide website links or when you want to include clickable links within a form or application.

-{% include image.html file="url1.jpg" url="https://admin.aapli.co/form-builder" alt="URL" caption="URL Component" %}
+{% include image.html file="url1.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="URL" caption="URL Component" %}

 ## Basic Properties of URL component:
 In the Basic properties of the URL component, you will find the following options:

-{% include image.html file="url2.jpg" url="https://admin.aapli.co/form-builder" alt="URL" caption="Basic Properties of URL component" %}
+{% include image.html file="url2.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="URL" caption="Basic Properties of URL component" %}

 1. **Required Checkbox:** Enabling this checkbox makes the URL field a mandatory input, ensuring that users must provide a website link before submitting the form.